UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Experiments

 {\bf Localizing instance categories across tasks.} Benefiting from the language-aware classification head that utilizes the pre-trained text encoder~\cite{wang2023one}, our AT model has a novel capability of localizing the categories from other task datasets when performing the current task.
-For example, we select some categories from the UnAV-100 dataset that are not present in ActivityNet 1.3 and DESED, and then tokenize them with the TAL and SED prompts and concat with the original class embeddings to conduct inference on all three tasks.
-In~\cref{fig:vis2}, we observe that our AT model successfully detects the visual events of ``driving motorcycle'', ``car passing by'', and ``playing cornet'', \etc, and the sound events of ``church bell ringing'' and ``man speaking", \etc, even though the model just learned the audio-visual events of these categories during training.
-It indicates that our model is capable of detecting all three types of instances (visual, sound and audio-visual) for the categories of all three datasets (total 310 classes).
+For example, we select some categories from the UnAV-100 dataset that are not present in ActivityNet 1.3 and DESED, and then tokenize them with the TAL and SED prompts and concatenate with the original class embeddings to conduct inference on all three tasks.
+In Fig.~\ref{fig:vis2}, we observe that our AT model successfully detects the visual events of ``driving motorcycle'', ``car passing by'', and ``playing cornet'', \etc, and the sound events of ``church bell ringing'' and ``man speaking", \etc, even though the model just learned the audio-visual events of these categories during training.
+It indicates that our model has the remarkable flexibility to localize rich instance categories across tasks by simply changing task prompts, greatly alleviating the data scarcity for each task, especially for SED.
+UniAV is capable of detecting all three types of instances (visual, sound and audio-visual) for the categories of all three datasets (total 310 classes).

-{\bf Emergent open-vocabulary localization.} We also explore our model's ability of open-vocabulary localization.
-We use the multi-task model (row 4 in~\cref{tab:multitask}) trained on ActivityNet 1.3 and DESED and test it on the category set of UnAV-100.
-We visualize two examples in~\cref{fig:vis3}.
-There is no class ``bull bellowing'' and ``playing drum kit'', even a similar one in ActivityNet 1.3 and DESED, but we surprisingly found that the model can accurately detect the corresponding visual and sound events with high confidence scores.
-This demonstrates that our model has strong potential in open-set capabilities.
-More ablation studies and qualitative examples can be found in the {\bf \textit{Supp. materials}}.
+{\bf Emergent open-vocabulary localization.} Apart from significant gains for closed-set performances, our model also showcases an impressive ability of open-set localization for novel categories, owing to the generalizability of the used tri-modal model~\cite{wang2023one} and the unified language-aware classification head.
+First, as shown in Fig.~\ref{fig:vis3}, there is no class ``bull bellowing'' and ``playing drum kit'', even a similar one in ActivityNet 1.3 and DESED category sets, but we surprisingly found that the multi-task model (row 4 in Table~\ref{tab:multitask}) can accurately detect the corresponding visual and sound events with high confidence scores.
+Additionally, we also conduct open-set localization on LLP~\cite{tian2020unified} and LFAV~\cite{hou2024toward} datasets.
+In Fig.~\ref{fig:zero-shot}, although our training data does not contain the categories ``cello", ``Violin\_fiddle", and ``fixed-wing\_aircraft" (only the similar ones like ``playing cello/violin" and ``airplane flyby").
+Despite this, our model successfully detects the corresponding visual/sound/audio-visual events with high confidence.
+It demonstrates our model's strong potential in open-set capabilities, greatly distinguishing it from other approaches.